Mungo Park (explorer): Second journey

-In the autumn of 1803 Mungo Park was invited by the government to lead another expedition to the Niger.
+In the autumn of 1803, Park was invited by the government to lead another expedition to the Niger.
 Park, who chafed at the hardness and monotony of life at Peebles, accepted the offer, but the expedition was delayed.
 Part of the waiting time was occupied perfecting his Arabic; his teacher, Sidi Ambak Bubi, was a native of Mogador (now Essaouira in Morocco) whose behavior both amused and alarmed the people of Peebles.

-In May 1804 Park went back to Foulshiels, where he made the acquaintance of Walter Scott, then living nearby at Ashiesteil and with whom he soon became friendly.
+In May 1804, Park went back to Foulshiels, where he made the acquaintance of Walter Scott, then living nearby at Ashiesteil and with whom he soon became friendly.
 In September, Park was summoned to London to leave on the new expedition; he left Scott with the hopeful proverb on his lips, "Freits (omens) follow those that look to them."

 Park had at that time adopted the theory that the Niger and the Congo were one, and in a memorandum drawn up before he left Britain he wrote: "My hopes of returning by the Congo are not altogether fanciful."

-On 31 January 1805 he sailed from Portsmouth for Gambia, having been given a captain's commission as head of the government expedition.
+On 31 January 1805, he sailed from Portsmouth for Gambia, having been given a captain's commission as head of the government expedition.
 Alexander Anderson, his brother-in-law and second-in-command, had received a lieutenancy.
 George Scott, a fellow Borderer, was draughtsman, and the party included four or five artificers.
 At Gorée (then in British occupation) Park was joined by Lieutenant Martyn, R.A., thirty-five privates and two seamen.

 The expedition got a late start into the rainy season and did not reach the Niger until mid-August, when only eleven Europeans were left alive; the rest had succumbed to fever or dysentery.
 From Bamako the journey to Ségou was made by canoe.
 Having received permission from the local ruler, Mansong Diarra, to proceed, at Sansanding, a little below Ségou, Park made ready for his journey down the still unknown part of the river.
 Helped by one soldier, the only one capable of work, Park converted two canoes into one tolerably good boat, 40 ft long and 6 ft broad.
 This he christened H.M. schooner Joliba (the native name for the Niger River), and in it, with the surviving members of his party, he set sail downstream on 19 November.